ThatGuyHes/Dual-Extruder-X4/README.md

 I believe to have reached the peak of this mountain.
 It's the most compact it will ever be using mostly 3d printed parts. " - RobertGcode

 The only 2 custom parts are laser cut 2mm stainless steel.
-This print head was designed to fit the custom coreXY motion system of the Cyberprintr.
+This print head was designed to fit the specific coreXY motion system of the Cyberprintr.

-# **Building tips:**
+# **Design Notes:**

 Make sure to print the important parts from a stiff filament that doesn't creep, because the lift mechanism is under constant pressure.
 I have 3d printed all parts from ezPC-CF from 3DXtech.